Using the API

 When to use API tokens

-- CI/CD pipelines that need to create or update webhooks as part of a deployment.
+- A CI/CD pipeline that creates or updates webhooks during a deployment.

-- Any context where implementing a token-refresh loop is impractical.
+- Any place where a token-refresh loop is not practical.

 Scoping and restricting tokens

-expires_in— set a finite lifetime in seconds.
-Useful when you only need access for a bounded period (e.g. a one-time migration).allowed_ips— restrict which client IPs or CIDR ranges may use the token.
-Useful when your automation runs from a known IP range (e.g. a GitHub Actions runner pool or a fixed office NAT).
+expires_in.
+A lifetime in seconds.
+Use it when you need access for a limited period only, for example a one-time migration.allowed_ips.
+The client IP addresses or CIDR ranges that can use the token.
+Use it when your automation runs from a known IP range, for example a GitHub Actions runner pool or a fixed office NAT.

 Pros and cons